Deepender25/Readme-Architect-AI/docs/development/DEPLOYMENT.md

-# 🚀 Deployment Guide for AutoDoc AI
+# 🚀 Deployment Guide for ReadmeArchitect

-This guide will help you deploy your Next.js AutoDoc AI application to Vercel.
+This guide will help you deploy your Next.js ReadmeArchitect application to Vercel.

 ## 📋 Prerequisites